Explore Our Custom Options

 Made in the USA

 We carefully and responsibly source every element of our beaters, and assemble them in our Santa Barbara, CA shop.

 Hand Stained and Painted Finishes

 Over 30 paint and stain options are available to make your beater your beater.

 Laser Engraved Low Boy Logo

 No detail is left unperfected!
 We can even engrave your band’s logo.

 Our heirloom quality bass drum beaters are built to last a lifetime.
 Or two.

 Wilco, Solo Artist

 “The playability, durability and the ability to customize leaves Low Boy Beaters in a league of their own.
 I’ve searched for years to find the perfectly balanced beater for my playing.
-Jeremy and Chris created exactly what I’ve been searching for all of those years.
+The guys at Low Boy created exactly what I’ve been searching for all of those years.
 I am proud and honored to be a Low Boy Beater artist.”